thinkryan/dev-productivity/lessons/git.md

 path: "/git"
 title: "Git - The cool parts"
 order: "50A"
-section: "git - Fun"
+section: "Unix Fun"
 description: "How to use git to the max"
 icon: "dumpster-fire"
 ---

 The majority of you know about git is likely push / pull / rebase.
 There is a ton more, but today I wanted to focus on one of the most underrated git features out there.
-Git work trees, some log searching techniques, and reflog.

 <br />
 <br />